werner-scholtz/flutterpi_codelab/README.md

 ```

-**_NOTE:_** Taking a loot at the output from this command it is easy to deduce which chip to use in this case GPIO23 is connected to gpiochip0.
+**_NOTE:_** Taking a look at the output from this command it is easy to deduce which chip to use in this case GPIO23 is connected to gpiochip0.

 Define two global variables `_gpioChipName` and `_gpioLineName` in your main.dart.
 ```dart